gear/motifwalk/research/paper/Draft/README.md

 ### Main idea: Graph is important in many fields.

-Graph (or network) data model is an useful tool for a wide range of disciplines and it is importance to have a low dimensionality representation of a complex graph.
+The graph (or network) data model is an useful tool for a wide range of disciplines and it is important to have a low dimensionality representation of a complex graph.

 ### Supporting 1: What is graph (or network).

+The graph

 ### Supporting 2: Many discoveries are from analizing graph structures.